laura-smartclip/pdsnd_github/README.md

 Date this project got created: July 19th 2023

 ### Project Title - Replace the Project Title
-GitHub Project - Laura Baumann
+Udacity Project - GitHub and Exploring bikeshare-data.
+This project is an example on how to filter and display statistics from bikeshare-data.

 ### Description - Describe what your project is about and what it does
 This is the last project of the Data Science scholarship program from udacity.